 survive without colostrum in a relatively disease-free environment,

-the liklihood of disease and death is higher in lambs that do
+the likelihood of disease and death is much higher in lambs that do

 not receive colostrum.
 The ideal colostrum source for supplemental

 feeding of lambs is from healthy ewes in one's own flock.

 Ewes vary in the quantity and quality of colostrum they produce.